Full text of Donald Trump’s inaugural address - Nigeria Today

 Americans want great schools for their children, safe neighborhoods for their families, and good jobs for themselves.

-And spent trillions and trillions of dollars overseas while America’s infrastructure has fallen into disrepair and decay.
+And spent trillions of dollars overseas while America’s infrastructure has fallen into disrepair and decay.

 We’ve made other countries rich while the wealth, strength, and confidence of our country has disappeared over the horizon.